Everybody and their mother knows that “I don’t have time!” is the number one excuse for lack of exercise. We get it. You’re busy.

 - Remember to breathe!

-Bodyweight squats will help you build lower body strength and endurance.
-They target your quadriceps, hamstrings, glutes, calves, core and stabilizing muscles.
+Bodyweight pulse squats will help you build lower body strength and endurance.
+They target your quadriceps, hamstrings, glutes, calves, core, and stabilizing muscles.

 Pick a number you think you can do and go for it.
 Maintain a consistent pace and always maintain proper form.